 Evidence of Adequate Financial Support

 In certain circumstances, the University may need to verify your estimated expenses and availability of funding.
-If your funding changes, you must notify Global Services.
+If your funding changes, you must notify International Student and Scholar Services.

 Documents Needed to Verify Funding

-You may need one or more of the following:
+You may need 1 or more of the following:

 - Bank statement or statement of approved loan in your name